Evident-Industrial/NDE_Open_File_Format/site/docs/conventions/conventions.md

 |:---------------------------------------------------------------------------------------------------------------------------------------------:|
 | *Isometric views of different skew angles for reference.
 The skew angle is taken from the U-axis to the wedge Yw-axis.*  |

-- Its positionning on the specimen is given in relation to the $(U,V)$ coordinates with the **uCoordinateOffset** and **vCoordinateOffset** located in the domain setup at **wedges[x].positioning**.
+- Its positioning on the specimen is given in relation to the $(U,V)$ coordinates with the **uCoordinateOffset** and **vCoordinateOffset** located in the domain setup at **wedges[x].positioning**.

-- The positionning of the probe coordinate system is achieved in the $(X_w,Y_w,Z_w)$ coordinates through the successive application of the *primary offset* (on the $(Y_w)$ axis), the *secondary offset* (on the $(X_w)$ axis) and the *tertiary offset* (on the $(Z_w)$ axis)
+- The positioning of the probe coordinate system is achieved in the $(X_w,Y_w,Z_w)$ coordinates through the successive application of the *primary offset* (on the $(Y_w)$ axis), the *secondary offset* (on the $(X_w)$ axis) and the *tertiary offset* (on the $(Z_w)$ axis).

 ### Flat wedges
 <!---
 to validate (do it cover angleBeamWedge and linear 0 deg as well) -->

-- For flat wedge the application of the above rules is straightforward as there's no ambiguity for the definition of the probe positionning.
+- For flat wedges, the application of the above rules is straightforward as there's no ambiguity for the definition of the probe positioning.

 ### Curved Wedge

- - The application of wedge on tubular component does typically involve the use of wedge with curved matching surfaces.
-Such wedge requires additional conventions.
+ - The application of a wedge on a tubular component  typically involves the use of a wedge with a matching curved surface.
+Such wedges require additional conventions.

- - Typical configuation are axial outer diameter (AOD) or circumferential outer diameter (COD) configurations but it must be considered here that angle skew angle for outer or inner diameter inspection are also possible in this definition.
+ - Typical configurations are axial outer diameter (AOD) or circumferential outer diameter (COD).
+Note that a skew angle for outer or inner diameter inspection is also possible in this definition.

-- Curved wedge face are dealt with by a redefinition of the *tertiary offset* and off course by a definition of the wedge curvature itself in the wedge object.
+- The curved wedge face is handled by redefining the *tertiary offset* and by defining the actual wedge curvature in the wedge object.
 The tertiary offset is defined for a flat wedge that is machined to the desired curvature.

 ### **mountingLocations** Concepts and definition